Taliban – IFC Jihadist Movements Library

 Taliban Supreme Leader Haibatullah Akhundzada, December 2022

 The Taliban also continue to harbour international jihadist groups in direct violation of their commitments under the 2020 Doha Agreement.
 The July 2022 US drone strike that killed al-Qaeda leader Ayman al-Zawahiri in a Kabul safe house — a house reportedly belonging to a senior Taliban official — confirmed the depth of ongoing ties between the Taliban and al-Qaeda.
-The UN has also documented the presence of fighters from the East Turkestan Islamic Movement, Lashkar-e-Taiba, and other designated organisations operating on Afghan soil.

 Major Attacks & Operations

 Over four decades of conflict, the Taliban has conducted thousands of attacks across Afghanistan and Pakistan, employing suicide bombings, complex multi-front assaults, targeted assassinations, and vehicle-borne improvised explosive devices.
-Its insurgency campaign was among the longest and most costly in modern history.

 Mazar-i-Sharif Massacre